At the Regional Employment Help Centre, our experts are here to help you with:

 Basic Underground Hard Rock Miner - Common Core

 Northern College and Richmont Mine have partnered to develop a modular training program to cover the basic knowledge and skills required to work competently as an Underground Hard Rock Miner.
-The date for the next MANDATORY information session is TUESDAY December 17th 9:00am at the WAWA Regional Employment Help Centre office.
+The next MANDATORY information session will be held on Tuesday April 1, 2014 9:00 am at the Wawa REHC office, 65B Broadway Ave.

 The Basic Underground Hard Rock Miner - Common Core Program is designed to cover the following areas of competency: